O365/python-o365/docs/source/usage/connection.rst

 * 'me': the user which has given consent.
 The default for every protocol.
 Overwritten when using "with your own identity" authentication method (Only available on the authorization auth_flow_type).
 * 'user:user@domain.com': a shared mailbox or a user account for which you have permissions.
 If you don't provide 'user:' it will be inferred anyway.
 * 'site:sharepoint-site-id': a Sharepoint site id.
-* 'group:group-site-id': an Office 365 group id.
+* 'group:group-site-id': an Microsoft 365 group id.

 By setting the resource prefix (such as 'user:' or 'group:') you help the library understand the type of resource.
 You can also pass it like 'users/example@exampl.com'.
 The same applies to the other resource prefixes.